 The inmates learn how to teach all of the required basic service dog behaviors.
 Inmates are tested quarterly using an evaluation form to determine their capability to train the dogs in the 55 behaviors required for certification.
 Inmates that are more advanced in their training become mentors for new inmates entering the program.

 The benefits for the inmates and society are extensive.
 In this program, inmates are taught a skill set (training service dogs) that can be used immediately upon their release back into the community/society as a means for employment.
 This will have a direct impact on reducing the Texas recidivism (re-offender) rate.
 Another accomplishment that exemplifies the Patriot PAWS program’s importance and worth is helping inmates re-enter society and become productive individuals.
 Patriot PAWS has hired two recently released inmate trainers to train service dogs at the Rockwall Training Center.
 It is important to point out that since the start of the program in 2008, the recidivism rate is less than 3%.
 This program has provided Patriot PAWS the ability to not only assist disabled American veterans but also to benefit inmates in overcoming challenges associated with life in prison while building a team focused on the mission to give back to the community.
 This is a “win-win” for everyone.
-To see how this program has changed inmates’ lives, look at their own personal testimonies on the You Tube link our YouTube Channel.
+To see how this program has changed inmates’ lives, look at their own personal testimonies on our YouTube Channel.